AI4Collaboration/Awesome-AI-Agentic-Misalignment/README.md

 ### Scope

-This repository focuses specifically on **autonomous agents (especially LLM-powered)** and covers:
+This repository focuses specifically on **autonomous agent behaviors (especially LLM-powered)** and covers:
+- ✅ Scheming and deceptive alignment behaviors
-- ✅ Goal misalignment and reward hacking in goal-directed agents
+- ✅ Goal misalignment and reward hacking
-- ✅ Deceptive and manipulative behaviors in interactive agents
+- ✅ Power-seeking and self-preservation
-- ✅ Multi-agent coordination failures and conflicts
+- ✅ Multi-agent coordination failures and collusion
-- ✅ Specification gaming and instrumental goal pursuit
-- ✅ Power-seeking and resource accumulation behaviors
-- ✅ Value learning failures in preference-based agents
 - ✅ Tool use misalignment and cascading failures
+- ✅ Specification gaming and instrumental goals
 - ✅ Jailbreaks and safety boundary violations

 **Out of Scope:**